 We’re also focused on creating a sense of community with our Facebook Group that has almost 6,000 people in it.
 Creating a community around a brand by bringing people together helps us all feel like we’re doing something together, which is especially important at a time when many are in isolation.

-We’ve seen some challenges with COVID-19, but are excited for things to normalize.
 We’ll continue iterating on products, so our offering never stays stagnant.
 Our customers enjoy that we’re constantly launching new items.

 I’m most excited for product innovation and the opportunity to expand our wholesale market (like what we’ve done with British Airways, having our products sold aboard flights) to expand our brand and lifestyle beyond the direct-to-consumer route with ShipBob by our side.